dwang17/electric-vehicle-population-report/README.md

 - A lot of makes have certain models that stand out as high-range outliers, which can disproportionately influence overall summaries.

+## Do average electric ranges differ across rural and urban cities?

 ``` r
 #Do average electric ranges differ across rural and urban cities?